-The vocational nurse assists with the assessment, analysis, planning, implementation, and evaluation of the direct care given to persons who are unable to maintain their wellness independently due to the lack of necessary strength, will and/or knowledge.
-Through effective communication, patient teaching, and the use of the nursing process, vocational nurses assist people to make informed choices contributing to wellness restoration, maintenance, or to a peace death.
-While using communications, patient teaching, and the nursing process, it is important to involve the patient's family members, significant others and support system for teaching and giving support.
+The vocational nurse recognizes and analyzes cues, prioritizes hypothesis, generates solutions, takes action, and evaluates outcomes for people who are unable to maintain their wellness independently due to the lack of necessary strength, will and/or knowledge.
+Through effective communication, patient teaching, and the use of the NCSBN Clinical Judgement Measurement model and nursing process, vocational nurses assist individuals to make informed choices contributing to wellness restoration, maintenance, or to a peaceful death.
+While utilizing effective communication, patient teaching, and the NCSBN Clinical Judgement Measurement Model, it is important to involve the patient's family members, significant others, and support systems.
 It is also important to formulate a plan of care to meet the individual needs as they relate to the stages of growth and development.
 The nursing process is the core and essence of nursing and is central to all nursing actions.

-Vocational Nurses' function within the definition and framework of the role specified by the state board Scope of Vocational Nursing as responsible members on the health care team.
-The state board Scope of Practice of Vocational Nursing differs from state to state in the USA and some US Territories.
+Vocational nurses function within the definition and framework of the role specified by the Student Handbook 2023-2024

-SECTION II
+Board of Vocational Nursing and Psychiatric Technicians and the Nurse Practice Act as responsible members of the health care team.
+The State Board Scope of Practice of Vocational Nursing differs from state to state in the USA and some US Territories.

-Student Rights
+SECTION II Student Rights

 Students have the right to an atmosphere of academic freedom.
-The Nursing Program has a duty to develop policies which provide and safeguard the student's freedom to learn.
+The Fast Track Vocational Nursing Program has a duty to develop policies which provide and safeguard the student's freedom to learn.

-- Students have the right to develop the capacity for critical thinking and to engage in a sustained and independent search for truth. - Students have the right to take reasoned exception to the data or view offered in any course of study and to reserve judgment about matters of opinion. - Students have the right to examine and discuss all questions of interest to them, and to express opinions publicly and privately using a sense of professional ethics. - Students have the right to receive academic counseling from the faculty with referral when additional assistance is required. - Students have the right to reasonable input in the determination of the curriculum. - Students have the right to representative participation in the formulation and application of polices affecting academic and student affairs. - Students have the right to review the grading systems with faculty members for better understanding. - Students have the right to protection through orderly procedures against prejudiced or capricious academic evaluations. - Students have the right to submit appeals to the President of Palo Verde College and, if dissatisfied with the final college level disposition, to the Board of Trustees. - Students have the right to review the performance of their instructors through the use of evaluation forms reflecting course objectives. - Students have the right to a safe environment in which to learn, work and live.
+- Students have the right to develop the capacity for critical thinking and to engage in a sustained and independent search for truth. - Students have the right to take a reasonable exception to the data or view offered in any course of study and to reserve judgment about matters of opinion. - Students have the right to examine and discuss all questions of interest to them, and to express opinions publicly and privately using a sense of professional ethics. - Students have the right to receive academic counseling from the faculty with referral when additional assistance is required. - Students have the right to reasonable input in the determination of the curriculum. - Students have the right to representative participation in the formulation and application of polices affecting academic and student affairs. - Students have the right to review the grading systems with faculty members for better understanding. - Students have the right to protection through orderly procedures against prejudiced or capricious academic evaluations. - Students have the right to submit appeals to the President of Palo Verde College and, if dissatisfied with the final college level disposition, to the Board of Trustees. - Students have the right to review the performance of their instructors using evaluation forms reflecting course objectives.

-- Students have the right to equal standing under the policies of the school without regard to age, gender, marital status, race, creed, color, national origin, culture, and physical handicap. - Students have the right to expect clear standards of behavior which are considered essential to Palo Verde College and its community life.
+- Students have the right to a safe environment in which to learn, work and live. - Students have the right to equal standing under the policies of the school without regard to age, gender, marital status, race, creed, color, national origin, culture, and disability. - Students have the right to expect clear standards of behavior which are considered essential to Palo Verde College and its community life.